7 Plus Exam Preparation in London

 • Solve word problems involving the four number operations in various contexts

-– Read and write two-digit and three-digit numbers in figures and words
+• Read and write two-digit and three-digit numbers in figures and words

-The 7 Plus Exam Reasoning Syllabus
+The 7 Plus Reasoning Exam

-Reasoning papers are increasingly included in 7 Plus assessments for competitive London day schools.
+Reasoning papers are increasingly included in 7 Plus exams for competitive London day schools.
 Many schools and parents believe that children have an innate ability in respect of reasoning, but we absolutely do not agree with this.
-We believe children who have seen and practiced all the types of question, inevitably perform better.We also believe strongly that 7 Plus reasoning test are amongst the most time pressured exams that children sit.
-Of course, if children are more familiar with these sort of tests and have practiced them, they can complete them more quickly and pick up more marks.
+We believe children who have seen and practiced all the types of question inevitably perform better.
+We also believe strongly that 7 Plus reasoning tests are amongst the most time-pressured exams that children sit.
+Of course, if children are more familiar with these tests and have practiced them, they can complete them more quickly and pick up more marks.

-Some schools combine Verbal and Non Verbal Reasoning into one Reasoning paper, whereas others include some Verbal Reasoning questions on the end of the English paper and some Non Verbal Reasoning questions on the end of the Maths paper.
+Some schools combine Verbal and Non-Verbal Reasoning into one Reasoning paper, whereas others include some Verbal Reasoning questions on the end of the English paper and some Non-Verbal Reasoning questions on the end of the Maths paper.

-7 Plus Exam – Verbal Reasoning
+Verbal Reasoning

 • Find the Odd Word Out